jamunozlab/jamunozlab.github.io/_teaching/2021-fall-teaching-3.md

 location: "El Paso, TX"
 ---

 This course is available for free on kudu.com upon request.
 It consists of twenty-seven 90-minute lectures and corresponding lecture notes.
-It covers the first six chapters of "Mechanics" by Goldstein et al. This course was taught in Fall 2021 at The University of Texas of El Paso.
+It covers the first six chapters of "Classical Mechanics" by Goldstein, Poole, & Safko.
+This course was taught in Fall 2021 at The University of Texas of El Paso.
 Send an email if you are interested in getting access.